 Gary Germaine (lead guitar, vocals)

 Gary comes to us from a rich background of music and impressive skills on the guitar.
-Through the years, Gary has shared the stage with such diverse acts as Jason Isbell, The Psychedelic Furs, and Stevie Ray Vaughn, among others.
+Through the years, Gary has shared the stage with such diverse acts as Jason Isbell, The Psychedelic Furs, and Stevie Ray Vaughn, among many others.
 Couple that with a newly acquired taste for Bruce Springsteen’s music.

 He also has an irrational fear of egg salad sandwiches causing him to scream “Don’t spray me Edward!”
 No one knows why.